rustamlatypov/cpu-matrix-multiplication/README.md

 ## Description

 A command-line tool for testing and benchmarking an optimized parallel matrix multiplication implementation.
 It is benchmarked against a naive sequential implementation.
-Both implementations use double-precision and the same basic O(n^3) algorithm for square matrices of dimension n.
+Both implementations use double-precision and the basic O(n^3) algorithm for multiplying square matrices of dimension n.

 ## Platform